-The date your contract to buy or build your new home is signed is the key date.
+The date you sign the contract to buy or build your new home is the key date.
 Settlement date is irrelevant.

-- Contracts entered into from 1 July 2017 to 30 June 2020 for the purchase of a new home in regional Victoria,
+- Contracts entered into on or after 1 July 2017 and no later than 30 June 2020 for the purchase of a new home in regional Victoria,

-- Comprehensive home building contracts entered into from 1 July 2017 to 30 June 2020 by the owner of land wholly in regional Victoria, or a person who on completion of the contract will be the owner of land wholly in regional Victoria, to have a home built on the land, and
+- Comprehensive home building contracts entered into on or after 1 July 2017 and no later than 30 June 2020 by the owner of land wholly in regional Victoria, or a person who on completion of the contract will be the owner of land wholly in regional Victoria, to have a home built on the land, and

-- The building of a home wholly in regional Victoria if the building work starts between 1 July 2017 and 30 June 2020 inclusive.
+- The building of a home wholly in regional Victoria if the building work starts on or after 1 July 2017 and no later than 30 June 2020.